chasenyc/tinyuri/docs/src/guide/first_feature.md

 This will convert the id and return a query where the id is equal to the converting base10 version of what was passed in.

 Lets take a look at the [explicit model binding documentation](https://laravel.com/docs/8.x/routing#explicit-binding).
-It looks like we need to go into our `RouteServiceProvider.php` and update the logic for our `Url` model:
+It looks like we need to go into our `RouteServiceProvider.php` and update the logic for our `Url` model within the `boot()` function:

 ```php
     Route::bind('url', function ($value) {